pharmbio/big-data_course/cloud_and_docker_lab/Cloud_VM_Openstack.md

 3. Name you keypair something unique, and select "SSH key" in the drop-down menu in the second field.
 4. Download the key and move it to the .SSH folder in your ~/ (home/) directory.
 If there is no such folder, make it.
 5. Disable all Sudo and "other users" permissions on the key. if this is not done, the cloud instance will not accept it.

+#### Terminal Method
+before trying this, verify that you have the OpenSSH tools installed.
+It should come as standard on any Debian or Red-hat distribution.

+1.  type `ssh-keygen` in the terminal
+2.  the terminal will prompt you to select a key-install location.
+Just press ENTER to install it in the default location; this will allow your client to automatically find the key.
+The default location is `home/.ssh/` NOTE: if you already have a key with a given name it will overwrite it.
+This will cause you to loose access whatever th ekey decrypted.
+3. The terminal will ask you for a password.
+Either keep it secure in your system, or add a password to it.
+This is up to you.
+If you wish to bypass the password, just press ENTER.
+4. You now have a keypair. upload the .PUB key to the instance in task-1 when it asks you for keys

+### for Windows

+Verify that OpenSSH is installed or Instal OpenSSH under settings -> apps and features -> optional features.
+It should come as standard on windows-10 if you have the latest build.

+1. Run cmd.exe as administrator
+2.  type `ssh-keygen` in the terminal
+3.  the terminal will prompt you to select a key-install location.
+Just press ENTER to install it in the default location; this will allow your client to automatically find the key.
+The default location is `C:/Users/<username>/.ssh/` NOTE: if you already have a key with a given name it will overwrite it.
+This will cause you to loose access whatever th ekey decrypted.
+4. The terminal will ask you for a password.
+Either keep it secure in your system, or add a password to it.
+This is up to you.
+If you wish to bypass the password, just press ENTER.
+5. You now have a keypair. upload the .PUB key to the instance in task-1 when it asks you for keys

 A simple explaination of how it works: http://blakesmith.me/2010/02/08/understanding-public-key-private-key-concepts.html.